SellaRafaeli/DoggieWalker/README.md

-A **tiny** web app with a **massive** tutorial to help smart semi-beginners learn Ruby web dev.Released under a general BSD license.
+A **tiny** web app with a **massive** tutorial to help smart semi-beginners learn Ruby web dev.
+Released under a general BSD license.

 # Setup

 ## Prerequisites
 You should have preliminary understanding of web development ("what is HTML", "what is a variable").
 You should have Ruby and Mongo and bundler installed.
 If you know basic, basic Ruby - that would help.
-This is best administered with the help of a knowledgable coach / mentor, but can be learned alone too,
+This is best administered with the help of a knowledgable coach / mentor, but can be learned alone too.

 ## Installation
 * Install prerequisites.
 * $ git clone this project
 * $ cd doggieWalker
+* $ bundle install
 * $ shotgun app.rb

 ## Run the app